 Understanding high-temperature superconductivity is one of the most important and yet most elusive questions of modern physics, puzzling theorists and experimentalists alike.
 The physical structure of these superconductors is dominated by layers of Cu-O planes.
 In this picture, the interaction between the two-dimensional physics of planes that incorporate the Cu-O bonds and the three dimensional phenomenology are not well understood.
 For example: Is the tunnel coupling between the two-dimensional layers essential?
 Which influence does the coupling to the bath of phononic modes have on the properties of the materials?
 Orbital degrees of freedom add an additional level of complexity to a puzzle that is characterized by a multitude of competing phases.

-In this project, we will undertake an exploration of fundamental properties of two-dimensional coupled quantum systems that will bring forth new insights on these important issues.
+In this project, we explore fundamental properties of two-dimensional coupled quantum systems.
 The recent spectacular advances both in ultrafast control of solid state systems and control of dilute quantum gases – two areas in which we have significant expertise – put us in a unique position to tackle the problem comprehensively.

-The central questions that we address concern the key issue of competing order in quantum many-body systems, and the associated dynamics.
-We will trigger these dynamics by either a femtosecond laser pulses in condensed matter, or by quenches of external parameters for ultra-cold atom systems.
+The central questions addressed by us concern the key issue of competing order in quantum many-body systems, and the associated dynamics.
+We trigger these dynamics by either a femtosecond laser pulses in condensed matter, or by quenches of external parameters for ultra-cold atom systems.
 The competing orders and dynamics are not only of fundamental interest in many-body physics, but immediately raise the question whether the critical temperature of superconductors can be raised dynamically, as a transient, metastable state, to a technologically useful regime.

 Participating Research Groups